MAID MARIAN LEGACY

 About the project

-As part of the transformation of the former roundabout on Maid Marian Way, a brand-new piece of public art is planned for the pedestrian area near the Premier Inn.
+BACKLIT Gallery, It’s In Nottingham, and Nottingham City Council are working in partnership to commission a new public artwork at the former Maid Marian roundabout, located near the Premier Inn.
 The space will also feature a vibrant rain garden filled with water-loving plants, designed to add beauty, attract wildlife, and help prevent flooding.

 PUBLIC VOICE